 “What is that song?”
 Twilight asked quietly.

 Trixie sighed and looked away.
 “When I was a filly, I would spend a lot of time in my room.
 There was a single window, and from it I could look into the room of another filly who lived next to us.
 Her mother would sing this song to make her sleep.
-I would lie under my window and pretend the song was for me … that I had a mother who cared too, that there was somepony who loved me."
+I would lie under my window and pretend the song was meant for me … that I had a mother who cared too, that there was somepony who loved me like that.”

 Trixie turned back to look at Twilight.
 “I … I would like that.”